 4. Decide which type of loan you want

-Consider whether you want a secured vehicle loan or unsecured personal loan.
-Both have their benefits:
+Consider whether you want a secured vehicle loan or an unsecured personal loan.
+Both have their benefits.

 - Unsecured personal loans can offer prequalification and fast funding, and you won’t risk having your RV repossessed if you fall behind on payments.